Joint Optimization of Multi-agent Memory System: Introduction

 \section{Introduction}

-Memory systems \cite{Mem0,memorybank,hu2025memory} have emerged as a pivotal frontier for personalized large language models (LLMs), which preserve users’ long-term conversational history beyond LLMs’ context window and selectively integrate it to tailor personalized responses \cite{survey_personalized_llm_1,survey_persoanlzied_llm_2}.
-Typically, the memory system comprises multiple specialized agents: several \textit{construction agents} summarize and store user history into multi-granular memories (\eg long/short or coarse/fine), respectively \cite{li2025cam,mirix,memory-alpha}; and \textit{retrieval agents} select and integrate relevant memories for subsequent queries via RAG \cite{RAG} or search-based reasoning \cite{memagent,search-r1}.
-To enhance system effectiveness, existing methods focus on optimizing these agents for their respective tasks independently: Prompt engineering approaches \cite{li2025cam, memorybank} specialize each agent for its local task with well-crafted prompts, while reinforcement learning methods \cite{memory-alpha,mem1,mem-r1} train agents separately using rewards such as the query-answer accuracy.
+Memory systems \cite{Mem0,memorybank,hu2025memory} have emerged as a pivotal component for large language models (LLMs), enabling them to preserve long-horizon conversational history beyond the context window and selectively incorporate it for generation.
+Such systems are typically implemented as multi-agent pipelines, where \textit{construction agents} summarize and store user history into multi-granular memories (\eg long/short or coarse/fine) \cite{li2025cam,mirix,memory-alpha}, and \textit{retrieval agents} select and integrate relevant memories for downstream queries via RAG \cite{RAG} or search-based reasoning \cite{memagent,search-r1}.
+These agents are often instantiated with heterogeneous configurations to handle tasks of varying complexity, enabling flexible modular design and specialization.
+To enhance the performance of memory systems, existing approaches \cite{mem-r1,mem1,GAM,memory-alpha} often optimize each agent independently via reinforcement learning under a shared global objective (\eg, QA accuracy on downstream tasks).
+They typically update one agent at a time, treating the others as fixed components of the environment.